CTU Paul Bechtold Library Director I-Share Suspension Statement

 Reference help is available (in person and via phone, email, and video chat) from Deb Winarski.
 Please reach out by e-mail first so we can determine the best time and method to use to assist you).

-If you are a graduate of CTU there are three databases you may access: ATLAS for Alums, JSTOR, and Project Muse (Religion Books ).
+If you are a graduate of CTU there are three databases you may access: Atlas PLUS for Alum, JSTOR, and Project Muse (Religion Books ).
 Contact email@example.com to receive username and password information for these databases.

 Have you heard about GIA’s Summer Ministry Series?
 Tomorrow’s topic: preaching!
 1:00 pm Central.
 Sign…

 New ebooks are available through our consortium!
 CARLI has announced agreements with Willey-Blackwell, Oxford Scholarship…

 Congratulations to Fr.
 Ferdinand Okorie (CTU Professor of New Testament Studies and Early Christianity), newly…

 The EBSCOhost issue we were experiencing earlier today has been resolved.
 If you continue to…